erizov/Professor/semester_2/lecture_11_repository_patterns/repository/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Repository?
-8. How would you test your Repository implementation?
+8. How would you test your Repository deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

-## Algorithm Visualization
+## Strategy Visualization

 *Visual diagram for Repository would be added here* *Consider using online visualization tools or drawing step-by-step execution*